 Sofia Livotov soprano

-Soprano Sofia Livotov is an international performer of opera, art-songs and oratorio.
+The London based soprano Sofia Livotov is an international performer of opera, art-songs and oratorio.
 In August 2019 Sofia gave her debut in London at the Tête à Tête Festival in the premiere of "Apollo`s Mission" by Edward Lambert.
 Her recent engagements include a concert tour through Indonesia, opera productions in the German Alps and recitals in Berlin with the pianist Natalia Pegarkova - Barenboim with whom she founded Duo Primevère.
 Since 2019 Sofia is also a singer for the Lost Chord Dementia Charity UK.
-Together with the pianist Prajna Indrawati she has been selected for the Oxford Residential Mastercourse taking place in spring 2020 as part of the Spring Song Festival.
+Together with the pianist Prajna Indrawati she has been selected for the Oxford Residential Mastercourse for Singers & Pianists taking place in April 2020 as part of the Oxford Lieder Spring Song Festival.

 Sofia has sung solo roles in contemporary opera productions at the Lucerne Theater and the Theater Casino Zug and made her debut as Anna (Nabucco) at the Leiden Theatre.
 Further roles on the operatic stage include Pamina (Die Zauberflöte), Zerlina (Don Giovanni), Despina (Cosi fan Tutte), Prima Sorella Cercatrice (Suor Angelica), Musetta (La Boheme) and Adina (L`Elisir d`amore).She has worked with stage directors such as Floris Visser, Elsina Jansen, Miranda Lakerveld, Pierre Audi and Christine Cyris.